 Personal Searches: A school administrator, may conduct a limited search of a student's person, purse, backpack, duffel bag, or similar articles if the search is based on a reasonable suspicion that (1) such a search will lead to the discovery of anything which, because of its presence, presents an immediate danger of physical harm or illness to any person and/or (2) violates the law or any school rules.
 Searches of the person of a student shall be limited to the pockets of the student's clothing, any object in the possession of the student, and/or a "pat down" of the exterior of the student's clothing.
 A person of the same sex as the student being searched shall conduct the search of the person of a student in a private room.
-At least one, but not more than three persons of the same sex as the student being searched, shall witness but not participate in the search.
-At the request of the student to be searched, an additional person of the same sex as the student to be searched, and reasonably available on school premises, shall also witness the search.
-Searches of the person of a student which would require removal of clothing other than a coat, jacket or hat shall not be conducted by school personnel but should be referred to a law enforcement agency.
+At least one, but not more than three persons of the student to be searched, an additional person of the same sex as the student to be searched, and reasonably available on school premises, shall also witness the search.
+Searches of the person of a student which would require removal of clothing other than a coat, jacket, shoes, or hat shall not be conducted by school personnel but should be referred to a law enforcement agency.
 The parent or guardian of any student searched shall be notified of the search as soon as reasonably possible.